|Boba Fett Action Figure [Rocket-Firing Prototype] Kenner 16mm TV Commercial|

 |Back in the 1970’s it was an analog world and even moreso, moving images were being captured and transmitted on film.
 Video was just coming into its own as home players were taking off, so this is definitely a relic of days past.
 This original 16mm film print is for the Free Boba Fett Action figure promotion in its 30 seconds of glory made for network television.

 Digitized versions of this video are widely available on the internet, found with a simple search, but what is worth focusing on here isn’t the content of the video, it’s the toy being shown.
-Using a 30x jeweler’s loupe I have discovered that the Boba Fett figure used is actually a Rocket-Firing prototype!
+Using magnification on the actual film, it can be seen that the Boba Fett figure used is actually a Rocket-Firing prototype.
 The angles shown in the commercial essentially hide the feature and any digitized versions that have been around do not have the clarity needed to see the tell-tale signs.
 However, with the literal ability to view it frame by frame under magnification, you can actually see the red backpack slider in the photo just above the boy’s forefinger.

 Above we see the leader of the film which has printed information about the director and the project number, but unfortunately it is missing the key element of when it was filmed.
 This would have been a great bit of information to have so that we could better place in the overall development of the figure.
 Although, according to the 1979 Toy Fair catalog, the promotion began in January..

 It's possible that the figure is of the same type as the protomolded (plastic injection-molded and handworked) prototype which has also been identified as the photo sample used in some store displays and in an in-pack catalog.
 The figure here appears to be from this protomolded stage because of the gaps at the neck and the torso since the torso isn't perfectly molded plus it's hand-glued.
 Also, the parting line of the head is more pronounced, like on the protomolded figure.
 We know it's not the same photo sample figure because the mechanism slider on this figure is red whereas on the photo sample figure it is blue.